Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework

 \paragraph{Decomposition.} Multi-objective optimization based on decomposition (MOO/D) relies on the fundamental concept of dividing a MOP into several SOPs using a scalarization function.
 This function, represented by $g: \mathbb R^m \rightarrow \mathbb R$, employs associated weights represented by the vector $\vec\lambda$.
 This methodology, as depicted in Figure~\ref{fig:decomposition}, facilitates the approximation of the PF by solving the SOPs corresponding to different weight vectors.
 Each of these weight vectors is designed to target specific regions of the PF, providing a comprehensive exploration of the objective space.
 Moreover, decomposition usually simplifies the problem and offers a simple way to parallelize the search process.
 This technique is applicable in both the context of \textit{single-solution based} and \textit{population-based} algorithms.

-In the population-based setting, the assumption that neighboring subproblems share common solution components is often utilized, enabling these subproblems to cooperate with one another by exchanging information.
-This cooperation typically enhances the optimization process.
+In the population-based setting, the assumption that neighboring subproblems share common solution components is often utilized, enabling these subproblems to cooperate by exchanging information.
+This cooperation typically improves the optimization process.

-A generic framework relying on such decomposition techniques can be found in Algorithm~\ref{algo:MOO/D}.
-MOO/D maintains a population of solutions $\mathbb P$, a set of weights $\mathbb W$ and reference points $\mathbb Z$ to apply in the scalarization function $g$.
+A generic framework based on such decomposition techniques can be found in Algorithm~\ref{algo:MOO/D}.
+MOO/D maintains a population of solutions $\mathbb P$, a set of weights $\mathbb W$, and reference points $\mathbb Z$ to apply in the scalarization function $g$.
 The best individuals are kept in an external archive population $\mathbb{EP}$ during the optimization process according to a criterion defined by the $Prune$ function, \textit{e.g.} Pareto dominance (Equation~\ref{eq:pf}).
 At each iteration, a set of individuals from the population, along with weights ($\mathbb{W'} \subseteq \mathbb W$) and reference points ($\mathbb{Z'} \subseteq \mathbb{Z}$) are selected as starting points to search for better solutions until an exchange criterion ($exch$) is triggered (lines 5--6).